gnowland/paymo-timesheet/README.md

-# Paymo Timesheet Insights
+# Invoice Clarity

-Gain deeper insight into your Paymo timesheets.
+Find clarity and insights in your billable time.

 ## Development